ashmastaflash/cloudpassage-halo-alienvault/README.txt

 This plugin requires that the Halo API event retrieval program (located at https://github.com/cloudpassage/halo-event-connector-python) be installed on your AlienVault Sensor/AllInOne.
-Which is unsupported by AlienVault.
-Bring your sense of adventure.

 You must kick off the halo-event-connector-python script to output to CEF in a log file located at /var/log/halo.log.
 Don’t forget to set up log rotate.
 Example: